Founder and Executive Director: Matt Rutherford

-Matt Rutherford is the first person in history to complete a non-stop, single-handed, voyage around North and South America.
+” My boss is Poseidon!”, says Matt Rutherford who is the first person in history to complete a non-stop, single-handed, voyage around North and South America.
 Rutherford left Annapolis, MD on June 2011 and traversed some of the most dangerous seas on Earth.
-During the first leg of his trek, Rutherford broke a record by singlehandedly sailing the smallest boat in history through the Northwest Passage.
+During the first leg of his trek, Rutherford broke a record by solo sailing the smallest boat in history through the Northwest Passage.
 Once through this northern passage, Rutherford sailed around the entire state of Alaska then south through the Pacific Ocean from North to South America to make his left-hand turn at storm-tossed Cape Horn and completing his record breaking journey in 309 days after sailing 27,077 miles at sea. www.solotheamericas.org

-Once Matt returned from his circumnavigation he immediately started working on starting a non-profit organization that would help scientists better understand the problems facing our oceans.
+Once Matt returned from his circumnavigation he immediately started working on starting a non-profit organization that would help scientists better understand the problems facing the oceans.
 Matt believes that no one person can do everything but everyone can do something.
-By creating Ocean Research Project, Matt plans to educate people about marine issues and give back to our earths oceans.
+By creating Ocean Research Project, Matt plans to educate people about marine issues and give back to the earths oceans.

-Her love for sailing and the marine community came rapidly after obtaining a Geology degree at Philadelphia’s LaSalle University and acting as a visiting deckhand and environmental educator to Tall Ship Schooners A. J. Meerwald and Virginia.
-Nicole is dedicated to contributing to the marine science community and providing open source information that can be used for multiple interpretations that lead to understanding the ocean condition and how we can sustain mankind’s symbiotic relationship.
+Her love for sailing came full force after obtaining a Geology degree at Philadelphia’s LaSalle University in 2008 and after acting as a visiting deckhand and environmental educator to Tall Ship Schooners A. J. Meerwald and Virginia.
+Nicole is a proud member of the Society of Women Geographers.